Flipping a house successfully depends on many factors, and an important one is location. Are you investing in one of the best states to flip a house?

 Financial website GOBankingRates analyzed data from real estate site Zillow and property data warehouse ATTOM.
 Using a range of key metrics they determined the top 10 best states for flipping a house.

-Average house listing price, average time to flip, average profit, and average ROI are all considered in making these rankings.
+The average house listing price, average flipping time, average profit, and average ROI are all considered in making these rankings.

 The Top 10 Best States to Flip a House

 According to the study, here are the best states to flip a house:

 Among the top 10 states, the average flip time is 180 days, the study notes.
 Among the bottom 10, it takes 203 days per flip.

 Every day counts since if you’re borrowing the money to buy the house you flip, that’s 23 more days of interest you have to pay on potentially a few hundred thousand dollars.

 OK, so what if you don’t live in one of these top 10 states?
 The reality is most house flippers do not.

 The good thing is the fundamentals of house flipping still apply: find the right house, pay a low price, rehab it (or wholesale it), sell it, and collect the profits.